Deere employees reject contract offer, will stay on strike

 Tuesday's vote means that the first major strike since 1986 will continue at the maker of agriculture and construction equipment.
 Currently, many companies are dealing with worker shortages, making workers feel emboldened to demand more.

+Griffin said he thought workers should hold out for a better offer even though workers are receiving only $275 a week from the union while they’re on strike.

+“Now is the best time to strike and take a stand for what we’re really worth,” he said to the newspaper.

 Sales have been strong at the Moline, Illinois-based company this year as the economy continued to recover from the pandemic.
-Deere has predicted it will report record profits this year between $5.7 billion and $5.9 billion on strong sales.
+Deere has predicted it will report record profits this year between $5.7 billion and $5.9 billion.